 This policy deals with the expectations of behaviour at Cradley Church of England Primary School.

-We care for and protect God’s children to help them develop and maintain desired behaviour and life skills, should behaviour fall below our high expectations, we aim to support and help them flourish in their journey .
+We care for and protect God’s children to help them develop and maintain desired behaviour and life skills.
+Should behaviour fall below our high expectations, we aim to support and help them flourish in their journey .

 Aims

-We aim to produce an environment where everyone and especially children feel safe, secure and respected, enabling children to develop a sense of self-worth and a respect and tolerance for others.
+We aim to create an environment where everyone and especially children feel safe, secure and respected, enabling children to develop a sense of self-worth and a respect and tolerance for others.

 To focus attention on the promotion of positive behaviour and on shared responsibility for dealing with instances of unacceptable behaviour.

-To promote a shared approach to dealing with discipline issues by all adults in school and enable children to develop self-discipline by understanding and respect.
+To promote a shared approach to dealing with discipline issues by all adults in school and enable children to develop self-discipline through understanding and respect.

-In the drama of ongoing life, how we learn to approach the future is crucial.
 We seek to open up horizons of hope and aspiration, and guide pupils into ways of fulfilling them.

-We also aim to cope wisely and compassionately when things and people go wrong, focusing on developing the dignity of the individual.
-Bad behaviour needs not have the last word.
+We also aim to cope wisely and compassionately when things and people go wrong, focusing on developing the dignity of the individual. .

 We provide opportunities for healing, repair and renewal through which repentance, forgiveness, truth and reconciliation are possible.
-Trust, generosity, compassion and hope are desirable
+Trust, generosity, compassion and hope are promoted.

 Principles

-We aim to promote good behaviour based on Christian values that are promoted through acts of worship, all lessons and all aspects of school life.
+We aim to promote good behaviour based on Christian values that are demonstrated through acts of worship, all lessons and all aspects of school life.

 Children are encouraged and taught how to behave appropriately at all times, both in and outside the classroom, and in and beyond the school building.